 If you need to make a complaint about a Town Councillor, please visit the District Council’s complaints page:

 Town Councillors are elected every four years.
-The most recent parish council elections took place on 2 May, 2019.
+The most recent parish council elections took place on 4 May, 2023.
+The next scheduled Town Council elections will be in May 2027.

 Can anyone stand for election as a Town Councillor?